Section 2412. Concrete Bridge Decks

 C. When Section 2428 applies, payment may be modified as specified therein.

 D. Deductions will not be made for the volume of concrete displaced by deck drains, expansion joints, shear lugs, beam flanges, and joint material.
-The cost of joint material and metal strips for sealing joints is included in the contract unit price per cubic yard (cubic meter) for structural concrete.
-The weight (mass) in pounds (kilograms) of structural steel paid for includes all:
+The cost of joint material and metal strips for sealing joints is included in the contract unit price per cubic yard for structural concrete.
+The weight in pounds of structural steel paid for includes all:

 · Steel expansion plates,